ned2/python-viz/README.md

 Notebook that I used to present the Python half of the presentation [Doing Data Viz with R & Python](https://www.meetup.com/melbourne-dataviz/events/277356179/).

+You'll need GDAL installed on your system.
+Instructions for Ubuntu:

+    sudo apt-get install gdal-bin libgdal-dev

 To install the dependencies required for this notebook, create and activate a new virtual environment and then run:

     pip install -r requirements.txt